wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 Relative to current networks, it appears that this protocol could form a core part of networks providing greatly preferable privacy properties.[^6]

 [^6]: For instance: it is common for copyright holders (music labels, movie studios, etc) to monitor BitTorrent peer swarms operating over the internet, and to serve copyright infringement notices to the owners of any IPs observed in a swarm.
-Whatever you might think of people who torrent copyrighted material, it is undeniable that this practice on the part of the copyright holders is designed to intimidate and take advantage of people who lack the means to stand up to legal threats, and that for these copyright holders the fines associated with such notices serve as a way of profiting off artists' work without having to share any of the profits with said artists.
+Whatever you might think of people who torrent copyrighted material, it is clear that this practice on the part of the copyright holders is designed to intimidate and take advantage of people who lack the means to stand up to legal threats, and that for these copyright holders the fines associated with such notices serve as a way of profiting off artists' work without having to share any of the profits with said artists.
 This is just one example of an exploitive practice which would not be possible if network connections could be established without sharing any personally identifying information.

 This sort of construct would be valuable in areas where internet service is not available or where it has been disrupted (e.g. in the aftermath of a natural or artificial disaster).
 In areas where internet service is broadly available, the value of a mesh network may seem less obvious to some, but it is no less real: not only would it provide redundant infrastructure, it would also be free to join.
-People with Internet connections could perhaps even establish crossover points between the internet and their local ad-hoc network, serving as a bridge to grant internet access to their peers in the mesh network.[^7] Since internet access is increasingly becoming a necessity, the possibility of providing it for free is very attractive and has the potential to have a concrete positive impact on many people's lives.
+People with Internet connections could perhaps even establish crossover points between the internet and their local ad-hoc network, serving as bridges to grant internet access to their peers in the mesh network.[^7] Since internet access is increasingly becoming a necessity, the possibility of providing it for free is very attractive and has the potential to have a concrete positive impact on many people's lives.

-[^7]: Though doing this would, of course, almost certainly violate their contract with the ISP -- unless (say) the internet access is provided via a direct line into an internet exchange, in which case the ISP issue would be bypassed completely.
+[^7]: Though doing this would, of course, almost certainly violate their contract with the ISP, though it's anyone's guess whether the ISP will notice.
+The ISP issue could also be bypassed completely if (say) the internet access is provided through a direct line into an [internet exchange point](https://en.wikipedia.org/wiki/Internet_exchange_point).

-It would be trivial to build a DHT on top of this construct as well, though this may or may not be a good idea as it would raise the memory overhead of maintaining a presence on the network.
+It would be trivial to build a DHT on top of this construct as well, though this may or may not be a good idea.
+It would raise the memory overhead associated with maintaining a presence on the network.

 This infrastructure could also lay the groundwork for entirely new categories of app architecture.
-More on that later, maybe.
+More on that later, too, maybe.

 ### Questions